TimoSto/ThesorTeX/pkg/backend/project_template/documentation_en.md

 ---

-title: How can I customise the header and footer?
+## How can I customise the header and footer?
 A total of four pieces of information can be displayed in the header and footer.
 In this template, the title of the work is displayed at the top left the title of the current chapter, the name of the author (ergo your name) at the bottom left and the page number at the bottom right. the page number at the bottom right.
 A distinction is made between the text part of your work and the indexes: